50 Ways to Say Goodbye: Composition

 "50 Ways to Say Goodbye" is a pop rock song in the key of E♭ minor.
 It is in common time with a tempo of 140 beats per minute.
 It utilizes electric guitars and a mariachi influenced brass section and acoustic guitar.

 Singer Pat Monahan said the song "was just a gag about a girl breaking up with a boy and being just so immature that the only way to handle it was just to tell your friends that she's dead."

-The lyrics are a tongue-in-cheek narrative where, to save face, the singer claims he will say his girlfriend died in a variety of outlandish ways rather than admit she dumped him.
+The lyrics are a tongue-in-cheek narrative where to save face, the singer claims he will say his girlfriend died in a variety of outlandish ways rather than admit she dumped him.
 The song had some inspiration from Paul Simon's "50 Ways to Leave Your Lover" and was originally going to be titled "50 Ways to Kill Your Lover".
 That title was tossed as it could attract controversy.

-The theme of the song also follows the 1998 release of The Vandals’ "My Girlfriend's Dead" from their album Hitler Bad, Vandals Good, written by Warren Fitzgerald, in which rather than face the reality that his girlfriend left him, he tells that his girlfriend died in a variety of ways.